jeffhandley/jeffhandley.github.io/_posts/2019-12-24-remote-friendly-culture-indicators.md

 ### If there are remote engineers at all levels

-As I explained in [Remote for the 'Right' Candidate](/2019-12-24/remote-for-the-right-candidate), companies can't just jump into hiring remote engineers and be successful.
+As I explained in [Remote for the 'Right' Candidate](/2019-12-24/remote-for-the-right-candidate), companies can't just jump into hiring remote engineers and expect to be successful with it.
 It takes time and investment to reach the point of being able to have engineers of all levels succeed remotely.

 Many companies will start out with only allowing senior-level (or above) candidates with special skillsets and experiences to work remotely.
 Often, employees will need to have worked from home at a previous employer, or have worked from a local office at the company before becoming remote.

 > **Have there been remote engineers succeeding at all levels?**

-If a company has successfully integrated a remote junior engineer into a team and there are also successful senior-level engineers who work remotely, that's a good indicator that the group has learned what it takes to support remote engineers
+If a company has successfully integrated a remote junior engineer into a team, and there are also successful senior-level engineers who work remotely, that's a good indicator that the group has learned what it takes to support remote engineers.

 Only having junior engineers who are remote is not enough; nor is only having senior engineers.
 Junior engineers might be able to get their job done but not excel and earn promotions.
 Exclusively having senior engineers who are remote leaves out the experience of helping junior engineers grow while working remotely.